Title: | Minimalist Async Evaluation Framework for R |

 A TCP URL may be used in this case as the host listens at only one address, utilising a single port.

-The network topology is such that daemons (started with
+The network topology is such that daemons (started with daemon

-) or indeed dispatchers (started with
+or indeed dispatchers (started with dispatcher

-) dial into the same host URL.
+) dial into the

 ‘n’ is not required in this case, and disregarded if supplied, as network resources may be added or removed at any time.
 The host automatically distributes tasks to all connected daemons and dispatchers in a round-robin fashion.